feathr-ai/feathr/docs/dev_guide/update_python_docs.md

 ### Debug and Known Issues
 * `No module named xyz`: Readthedocs need to run the code to generated the docs.
 So if your dependency is not specified in the docs/requirements.txt, it will fail on this.
 To fix it, specify the dependency in requirements.txt.

+## Update the Documentation Links

+If your change will change the Python Doc url link, please remember to check and update related links in `feathr/docs` folder.